-- If you've just started the Editor, click Create a montage in easy mode on the welcome screen. - Or open the File menu and choose New Montage.
+- If you've just started the Editor, click Quick Video on the welcome screen. - Or open the File menu and choose New Montage.

 Step 2: Add files

 On the Files tab of the Wizard, add the videos and photos that you want to see in your video.